 How have the experiences of disability and disablement historically been portrayed in the visual arts?
 How are the experiences of disability and disablement portrayed today?

-A nest of questions sits under these two over-arching questions:
+A nest of other questions sits under these two big questions:

-- In any case, I argue that some, perhaps even many, people seem to let themselves be confronted by respectful, dignified images of disability.
+In any case, many people seem to let themselves be confronted by respectful, dignified images of disability.
 Take the example of Marc Quinn’s stunningly splendid white marble sculpture, ‘Alison Lapper* Pregnant’, displayed on a plinth in Trafalgar Square during 2005-2007.
 This gave rise to controversy at the time: ‘The new statue was bound to make a vivid impression in Trafalgar Square, a place as redolent of past military glory as any in London.
 For one thing, it depicts someone who is not male, not wearing a uniform and not dead’ (Sarah Lyall.
 October 10, 2005).

 *Alison Lapper was born without arms and with shortened legs …Lapper uses photography, digital imaging and painting to, as she says, question physical normality and beauty, using herself as a subject.
 She paints with her mouth.
 One particular influence is the sculpture Venus de Milo, due to the physical similarities between the idealized classical female statue and Lapper’s own body.
 (Wikipedia)